roofing system that minimizes business interruption

 }

-One “thing” that needs to happen on all spray foam installations is the covering of employee vehicles (if they are near the building).
+One “thing” that may need to happen during all spray foam installations is the covering of employee vehicles (if they are near the building).
 Or to have the employees park elsewhere.
+A supervisor will coordinate this with the customer’s representative.

-This isn’t a “business interruption,” but it must happen.
+This isn’t a “business interruption,” but it must occur.

-Something else that needs to happen is the covering of HVAC units during the installation.
-With a fluid-applied product, the HVAC unit can suck the foam or coating and disperse unpleasant odors inside the building.
-This is definitely something we want to avoid.
+Something else that may need to happen is the covering of HVAC units during the installation.
+With an applied product, overspray can get on the unit, which we don’t want to happen.

 This could interrupt normal business operations if climate control is needed.